-Since 1993, LL has been showcasing cutting edge features, shorts, documentaries, experimental films and new media works not otherwise available to Tucson audiences.
+Since 1993, Lesbian Looks has been showcasing cutting edge features, shorts, documentaries, experimental films and new media works not otherwise available to Tucson audiences.
 We also screen classic films such as Mädchen in Uniform, Desert Hearts, Word is Out, Paris Was a Woman, Before Stonewall, and A Comedy in Six Unnatural Acts.
 Over the years, Lesbian Looks has hosted events at nearly every screen on the University of Arizona campus and throughout the Tucson community.
 In 2011 we launched Virtual Lesbian Looks, a curated portal to made-for-the-web programming, created by media scholar Tanya Zuk.

 The first public program presented by what is now the Institute for LGBT Studies at the University of Arizona, Lesbian Looks has presented over two hundred fifty films to audiences drawn from campus and the Tucson community, and featured panel discussions on topics ranging from breast cancer to homeless youth to Israeli-Palestinian politics, trans identity, borders and immigration, and queer history.